ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

 ## Problem Statement

-A solution is needed to manage and share arbitrary sessions—such as custom instruments, data communication etc., ensuring controlled access through a session reservation mechanism to prevent conflicts.
+A solution is needed to manage and share arbitrary sessions—such as data communications, custom instrument etc., ensuring controlled access through a session reservation mechanism to prevent conflicts.
 The current example could be improved or added with a new variant that better resonates with the users.

 ### Key Requirements